13 Sep Escape to Serenity in Sedona

 RELAX, REST AND EAT IN SEDONA

-We chose to stay at Enchantment Resort for a second time, because the grounds are beautiful and it’s situated at the base of the magnificent red rocks with a vortex on-site.
+I chose to stay at Enchantment Resort for a second time, because the grounds are beautiful and it’s situated at the base of the magnificent red rocks with a vortex on-site.
 As mentioned earlier in the post, a vortex is believed to be a special spot on earth where energy is either projected into or out of the earth in a spiral motion.
 Twisted trees indicate the presence of this spiraling energy being emitted by the earth in Sedona.
 Native Americans believe spiritual transformation can occur more quickly near these energy centers.
 Others believe the energy aids in healing.

 Whether or not you believe in the healing properties of the vortex, the resort is beautiful and it was easy to forget about the stress of everyday life.
-Our suite was spacious and perfect for relaxing with a king size bed, two bathrooms/showers, a separate living room, and kitchenette.
+The suite was spacious and perfect for relaxing with a king size bed, two bathrooms/showers, a separate living room, and kitchenette.

 Take me back!